IBE

 5. Where are the files?

-6. What has actually been exposed
+6. What’s actually been exposed

 7. Who exposed them